cjtessler/MATH3733-SP22/docs/Project-4.md

 ## Submission

-Each part should be done in a separate project titled `[lastname]-p[x]`, where `lastname` and `x` and specific to you and the part you are working on.
+Each part should be done in a separate project titled `[lastname]-p[x]`, where `lastname` and `x` are specific to you and the part you are working on.
 For example, I would title Part 1 `tessler-p1`.
-Share your project with `cjtessler@seu.edu` using ShareLaTeX's sharing option: [https://www.overleaf.com/learn/how-to/Sharing_a_project](https://www.overleaf.com/learn/how-to/Sharing_a_project)
+Share your project with `cjtessler@seu.edu` using ShareLaTeX's sharing option by *Inviting named collabors*: [https://www.overleaf.com/learn/how-to/Sharing_a_project](https://www.overleaf.com/learn/how-to/Sharing_a_project)

 ## Part 1

-Review the tutorial from class: [Learn $\LaTeX$ in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
+Review the tutorial from class: [Learn $$\LaTeX$$ in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
-Cite this and any extra sources used to complete Part 1 in the bibliography (Exercise 7).
+Cite this and any additional sources used to complete Part 1 in the bibliography (Exercise 7).

-You can find hints and solutions to these exercises at [https://guides.nyu.edu/LaTeX/exercises](https://guides.nyu.edu/LaTeX/exercises). **Try the exercise and search the internet for general concepts before looking at hints or solutions.**
+You can find hints and solutions to these exercises at [https://guides.nyu.edu/LaTeX/exercises](https://guides.nyu.edu/LaTeX/exercises). **Try the exercises and search the internet for general concepts before looking at hints or solutions.**

 There are a few modifications to ensure the solutions are not copy and pasted.
 A submission that was copied and pasted will receive zero credit for part 1.

 ### Exercise 1

 Create adocument with the title Hello World, your name, and today's date.
-Include int he document the following text: **Hello World!** Today I am learning $$\LaTeX$$.
+Include in the document the following text: **Hello World!** Today I am learning $$\LaTeX$$.
 The solution should look like this (but with today's date):

 ![ex1](../images/p4_ex1.png)